AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 2.md

 - Makkink.
 Global rather than net radiation
 - Thornthwaithe.
 Little input data needed, but does not consider energy balance.
 Only considers temperature.

+Most transport of water vapour occurs via turbulent exchange.
+Under certain assumptions, the vertical flux is proportional to the covariance between vertical typical wind speed and the variable of interest (temperature for H and q for ET)

+$$
+F \approx \overline{\rho_a} \overline{w'T'}
+$$

+We thus require a very high resolution to measure something each second, which we then ned to aggregate to the decade.